-It was a much narrower space to work with than my garden in Israel but I knew I wanted to create the same idea with a central point and in some form or shape of a mandala.
-What I chose is this rectangular space.
-Protected from the winds which blow strong off the Atlantic in the Summer months.
-A blank canvas with a gardenia and plum tree at the very end, which could extend in the future when I needed more space – I envisioned beds of potatoes and sweet potatoes way down there.
+It was a much narrower space to work with than my garden in Israel, but I knew I wanted to create the same idea with a central point and in some form or shape of a mandala.
+I chose this rectangular space—protected from the winds that blow strong off the Atlantic in the Summer months.
+A blank canvas with a gardenia and plum tree at the very end, which could extend when I needed more space – I envisioned beds of potatoes and sweet potatoes way down there.

 So as we prepared the soil, I sat on those stairs and started sketching and planning.

-While it took shape, I planted in pots outside the kitchen; zucchinis, tomatoes and different fresh herbs, and even a spaghetti squash which took off in an abundance of leaves.
-It bared no flower or fruit, but with much leafy enthusiasm threatened to enter into our kitchen.
-So as Summer ended and Winter passed, the spaghetti squash, tomatoes and zucchini in the pots died off and Spring began.
+While it took shape, I planted zucchini, tomatoes, different fresh herbs, and even a spaghetti squash in pots outside the kitchen.
+The squash took off in an abundance of leaves.
+It bared no flowers or fruit but, with much leafy enthusiasm, threatened to enter our kitchen.
+So, as Summer ended and Winter passed, the spaghetti squash, tomatoes, and zucchini in the pots died off, and Spring began.

 And with another Summer just beginning – a vegetable garden takes shape.

 This space does have a feeling of being hidden.
-You need to walk down into it and when I work, I feel enclosed, protected – a secret space where I can disappear into and not be seen or found for hours.
-On either side, it has a long shrub of rosemary bushes and a row of the sweetest smelling roses.
+You need to walk down into it, and when I work, I feel enclosed and protected – a secret space where I can disappear and not be seen or found for hours.
+On either side, it has a long shrub of rosemary bushes and a row of the sweetest-smelling roses.
 I have thrown in seeds of flowers and sunflowers and by the mid-Summer, it will be a surprise to see what survives and thrives.
 In the early and quiet of the morning, I come to check on everyone’s growth.
-I enjoy the buzz of watching green shoots poke through the soil and I wait for the inspiration as to what to make and add to everyone’s lunches when I go back to the quiet of the kitchen.
-Maybe a flower or two to surprise them when eat some hours later at school or work.
+I enjoy the buzz of watching green shoots poke through the soil, and I wait for inspiration as to what to make and add to everyone’s lunches when I go back to the quiet of the kitchen.
+I add a flower or two that will surprise them when they eat some hours later at school or work.

 Right now, as I write, my little vegetable garden is home to four varieties of courgettes, two varieties of beans, the climbing yard bean you see in the distance and a French green bean, three varieties of tomatoes, radishes gone to flower, chard, spinach and small kale plants which I save from the snails each morning.
 Purple and red cabbage, the last of the broccoli, rhubarb, eggplant, endless varieties of lettuce, arugula gone wild, sweet peas, capsicum, cucumber seeds just now pushing their way through the soil, more herbs, plenty of flowers and the last of this cauliflower.